tmtxt/tmtxt.github.com/_posts/2020-01-02-set-up-jenkins-server-nginx-free-cloudflare-ssl.md

 ```

 For SSL certificate, you can choose one of these solutions
-- Obtain a tristed CA certificate
+- Obtain a certificate from a trusted CA
 - Use Letsencrypt cert-bot for free certificate
 - Generate a self-signed certificate